Parent Support & Resources

 “Who Has Your Back?”

 This may sound like a silly question, but when it comes to bullying, your child’s peers can do a lot to help prevent future bullying incidents.
-In fact, research has shown that friendships help prevent bullying.
+Research has shown that friendships help prevent bullying.
 Get your children to think about the kids they can count on at school.
+Remember, the compassion you show towards children being bullied will help them cope with the situation and feel loved.